This road rage video of a driver intentionally swerving to hit a motorcycle shows the safety and legal value of wearing a helmet camera.

 The Texas Department of Public Safety has investigated the video and the investigating trooper met with prosecutors on Monday.
 Driver William Sam Crum, 68, now faces two counts of aggravated assault with a deadly weapon for his part in Saturday’s collision.

-It is a salutary lesson of the value of having a camera on your helmet or bike.
+It is a salutary lesson in the value of having a camera on your helmet or bike.

 Meanwhile, in Victoria and NSW, police have fined riders for wearing cameras and in a Victorian test case an appeal has been lodged over a fine.